 FAQs

 Q4.
 Can acupressure wristbands be worn continuously for nausea relief?
-Acupressure wristbands can be worn for extended periods to provide continuous relief from nausea.
-However, it’s recommended to wear them for up to 48 hours before taking a break.
-If you experience any swelling, pain, skin irritation, or finger numbness, remove the wristbands immediately.
+Yes, you can wear them for long stretches — up to 48 hours at a time before giving your wrists a break.
+Take them off right away if you notice swelling, pain, skin irritation, or any numbness in your fingers.